 Writing Biographies – Prompt students to write a biography about a person who has positively influenced Black History that has inspired them.
 We provide a six-part lesson plan which will take two weeks to complete, and provides whole-class instruction for teaching and modeling the writing process.

-Bibliography Guides – Writing A-Z offers bibliography guides to teach students how to source their nonfiction writing.
-As we focus on majority informational and nonfiction text during black history month, it is a great time to introduce students to bibliographies.
+Bibliography Guides – Our Bibliography Guides teach students to correctly source their nonfiction writing.
+Since we focus mostly on informational and nonfiction text during Black History Month, February is a great time to introduce students to bibliographies.

-Through education, we create awareness of the struggles and challenges that African-Americans overcame in the past that afforded us the improved world that we live in today.
-The stories of perseverance and determination will help your students appreciate and understand how so many people before them fought for equal rights, but through discussions and sharing experiences, students can also reflect on what challenges still exist that have yet to be conquered and how we can still make improvements to our world today.
+With education, we create awareness of the challenges African-Americans overcame in the past to afford us the improved world we live in today.
+Their stories of perseverance, determination, creativity, and hope will teach your students to appreciate how so many people before them fought for equal rights.
+Through discussions and sharing experiences, students can also reflect on the remaining challenges yet to be conquered and the many ways we can still make improvements to our world today.